The subgroup identification problem for finitely presented groups: Preliminaries

 With the convention that $\mathbb{N}$ contains $0$, we take $\varphi_{m}$ to be the $m^{\ths}$ \emph{partial recursive function} $\varphi_{m}: \mathbb{N} \to \mathbb{N}$, and the $m^{\ths}$ \emph{partial recursive set} (r.e.~set) $W_{m}$ as the domain of $\varphi_{m}$.
 If $P=\langle X|R\rangle$ is a group presentation with generating set $X$ and relators $R$, then we denote by $\overline{P}$ the group presented by $P$.
 A presentation $P=\langle X|R\rangle$ is said to be a \emph{recursive presentation} if $X$ is a finite set and $R$ is a recursive enumeration of relators; $P$ is said to be an \emph{infinite recursive presentation} if instead $X$ is a recursive enumeration of generators.
 A group $G$ is said to be \emph{finitely presentable} if $G\cong \overline{P}$ for some finite presentation $P$.
-If $P,Q$ are group presentations then we denote their free product presentation by $P*Q$, which is given by taking the disjoint union of their generators and relators; this extends to the free product of arbitrary collections of presentations.
-If $X$ is a set, then we denote by $X^{-1}$ a set of the same cardinality as $X$ (considered an `inverse' set to $X$) along with a fixed bijection $\phi: X \to X^{-1}$, where we denote $x^{-1}:=\phi(x)$.
+If $P,Q$ are group presentations then we denote their free product presentation by $P*Q$, given by taking the disjoint union of their generators and relators; this extends to the free product of arbitrary collections of presentations.
+If $X$ is a set, then we denote by $X^{-1}$ a set of the same cardinality as $X$ along with a fixed bijection $\phi: X \to X^{-1}$, where we denote $x^{-1}:=\phi(x)$.
 We write $X^{*}$ for the set of finite words on $X \cup X^{-1}$, including the empty word $\emptyset$.
 If $g_{1}, \ldots, g_{n}$ are a collection of elements of a group $G$, then we write $\langle g_{1}, \ldots, g_{n} \rangle^{G}$ for the subgroup in $G$ generated by these elements, and $\llangle g_{1}, \ldots, g_{n} \rrangle^{G}$ for the normal closure of these elements in $G$.
-Given an algebraic property $\rho$ of groups, a group $G$ is said to be \emph{locally} $\rho$ if every finitely generated subgroup of $G$ is $\rho$.
-A group $G$ is said to be be \emph{Hopfian} if any surjective homomorphism $f: G \twoheadrightarrow G$ is necessarily injective, and \emph{coherent} if every finitely generated subgroup is finitely presentable (i.e., $G$ is locally finitely presentable).
+A group $G$ is \emph{Hopfian} if every surjective endomorphism of $G$ is an isomorphism, and \emph{locally Hopfian} if every finitely generated subgroup is Hopfian.
 Finally, the commutator $[x,y]$ is taken to be $xyx^{-1}y^{-1}$.